BSC-CNS-EAPM/AdaptivePELE/docs/_sources/Examples.rst.txt

 Clustering block
 ----------------

-Currently there are two functional types of clustering:
+Currently there are three functional types of clustering:

 * **rmsd**, which solely uses the ligand rmsd

 * **contactMap**, which uses a protein-ligand contact map matrix

+* **null**, which produces no clustering

-These clusterings are based on the leader algorithm, an extremely fast clustering method that in the worst case makes *kN* comparisons, where *N* is the number of snapshots to cluster and *k* the number of existing clusters.
+The first two clusterings are based on the leader algorithm, an extremely fast clustering method that in the worst case makes *kN* comparisons, where *N* is the number of snapshots to cluster and *k* the number of existing clusters.
 The procedure is as follows.
 Given some clusters, a conformation is said to belong to a cluster when it differs in less than a certain metric threshold (e.g. ligand RMSD)